-At its August 23, 2010 meeting, the MTPO adopted the Year 2035 Livable Community Reinvestment Needs Plan.
+At its August 23, 2010 meeting, the MTPO adopted the Year 2035 Livable Community Reinvestment Needs Plan (Needs Plan).
 This Plan identifies major modifications to the transportation network which are expected to be needed by the year 2035 in order to address projected patterns and volumes of traffic.

-This adopted Year 2035 Livable Community Reinvestment Needs Plan seeks to balance roadway projects with transit projects and non-vehicle improvements.
+This adopted Needs Plan seeks to balance roadway projects with transit projects and non-vehicle improvements.
 Gainesville Metropolitan Areawide improved mobility was determined to be the most critical need for the transportation system.
-In addition to critical east-west capacity modifications over Interstate 75, an expanded array of multimodal projects included to address future travel demand.
+In addition to critical east-west capacity modifications over Interstate 75, an expanded array of multimodal projects was included to address future travel demand.
 The MTPO-approved Archer Braid was targeted for federal Enhancement funding.
 Significant for this plan is the inclusion of bus rapid transit (BRT) on several corridors within the Gainesville Metropolitan Area.
-To address BRT and enhanced fixed-route service, transit facility expansion is also part of in the plan.
-In addition, various travel demand management (TDM) measures, such as flexible work schedules and carpooling have increased the efficiency of the transportation network.
-A combination of roadway capacity and enhanced transit service improvements were assembled from the alternatives for the adopted Year 2035 Livable Community Reinvestment Needs Plan.
+To address BRT and enhanced fixed-route service, transit facility expansion is also part of this plan.
+In addition, various travel demand management (TDM) measures, such as flexible work schedules and carpooling, have increased the efficiency of the transportation network.
+A combination of roadway capacity and enhanced transit service improvements were assembled from the alternatives for the adopted Needs Plan.